cpq/bare-metal-programming-guide/README.md

 Would it be great to also test built firmware binaries on a real hardware, to test not only the build process, but that the built firmware is correct and functional?
 Easy.
-See my other guide [COMING SOON] for detailed instructions.
+See my https://github.com/cpq/continuous-hardware-test for detailed instructions.

 ## About the author